Editor's note: This article was originally published on August 13, 2013; it was updated on July 20, 2015 to reflect the latest information.

 The short answer: no.

-Jordan’s Zaatari, the first official refugee camp that opened one year ago, gets most news coverage because it is the destination for newly arrived refugees.
-It is also the most concentrated settlement of refugees: At least 120,000 Syrians now live in Zaatari, making it the country’s fourth largest city.
-The formerly barren desert is crowded with acres of white tents, makeshift shops line a “main street,” and schools have been opened.
+Jordan’s Za'atari, the first official refugee camp that opened in July 2012, gets the most news coverage because it is the destination for newly arrived refugees.
+It is also the most concentrated settlement of refugees: Approximately 81,500 Syrians live in Za'atari, making it the country’s fourth largest city.
+The formerly barren desert is crowded with acres of white tents, makeshift shops line a “main street” and sports fields and schools are available for children.

 What conditions are refugees facing outside camps?